FrontEndFoxes/curriculum/workshop/ch5.md

 ]
 ```

-Don't forget to add `rules` property to email field:
+Don't forget to add `required` and the `rules` property to the email field:

 ```
 <v-text-field